logo

 Morning Consult Logo

-Latest survey conducted Feb.
-28-March 2, 2025, among registered U.S. voters.
+Latest survey conducted April 11-13, 2025, among registered U.S. voters.
 Net buzz is the share of voters who heard something positive minus the share who heard something negative.

 • Few voters say they’ve heard much about Johnson or Thune as the two work with Trump to plot his legislative strategy.

-• News sentiment about the two parties in Congress tended to be negative in the lead-up to the inauguration, though Republicans have generally performed better by the metric.
+• News sentiment about the two parties in Congress tended to be negative in the lead-up to the inauguration, though Republicans have generally performed better by the metric (though that might be changing).

 The buzz on the issues